huancheng-trili/bootstrap-rollup/README.md

 ./sandbox_node.sh
 ```

-Ignore the "Unable to connect to the node" error, as it only comes one time because the `octez-client` command was used while the node was not yet bootstrapped.
+Ignore the "Unable to connect to the node" error, as it only comes once because the `octez-client` command was used while the node was not yet bootstrapped.
 The result should be a permanent loop containing:

 <kbd>docker session 1</kbd>